pjr/brassy-net/_drafts/decision-making-and-cutting-the-baby-in-half.md

 decisions that you are helping to make or decisions your team have an opinion on but you ultimately have a casting vote on.

-In a busy environment, you often don't have the time to simply sit and think about the decisions you need to make, never mind retrospectively assessing every decision you've made.
+In a busy environment, you often don't have the required time to simply sit and think ad nauseum about every decisions you need to make.
+Retrospectively looking at every decision is also typically a luxury.

-One of the keys I've found is to move quickly on decisions where possible and that means trying to use established patterns and tricks to enable yourself to make decisions confidently.
+Moving quickly on decisions, where possible, is absolutely necessary.
+That means using established patterns to enable yourself and your team to make decisions more confidently.

 ## Reversibility

-One nugget I picked up was the notion of not spending any time on decisions that could be reversed easily.

 There will be a number of times where you find yourself or your team in a decision making quandry.
 One of the first questions I try to ask is how easily